Permafrost/TundraTN/README.md

   * For [XML] content, a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix, must be specified.
+* `$attributes` is a list of attributes to be set on the resulting Trading Networks document, and can be used to override the values of any extracted attributes, or to set the values of additional attributes not extracted by Trading Networks when it recognizes the type of document being routed.
 * `$namespace` is a list of namespace prefixes and the URIs they map to, used when serialize [XML] content with elements in one or more namespaces.